roloritun/arrakis-ro/README.md

 ![Arrakis GUI](docs/images/arrakis-gui.png)

 - Every sandbox comes with a VNC server running at boot.
-It also comes with Chrome pre-installed.
+It also comes with Chromium pre-installed.

 - Arrakis also handles port forwarding to expose the VNC server via a port on the dev server running `arrakis-restserver`.